 Advanced Diplomas marked with an are offered full-time or part-time on the APB Campus.
 Advanced Diplomas marked with an are offered full-time on the APB Campus.
+Advanced Diplomas marked with an are offered full-time or part-time on the APK

 Advanced Diplomas marked with an are offered full-time or part-time on the APK Campus.

 Advanced Diplomas marked with a are offered full-time on the APK campus.
 (Subject to a minimum student intake)